Visit Mellowes Sensory Garden In Meath

 This project helps children understand the importance of caring for the community we live in.
 It teaches them to respect the people living in our community, the plants that grow around us, and the important role they play in our community and our environment.

-Taste fresh herbs from the garden
+Taste fresh herbs from the garden at Mellowes.

 Compost making using food waste